To Whom It May Concern,

 Well luckily despite all the stuff I just said, I genuinely enjoyed college.
 For all intents and purposes I was a loser in school, a nobody, just another face in the crowd but I had fun.
 I wasn't "Dozah" the class clown that the entire school knew, that was on prom court (NBD) and a key loss from the powerhouse 2009 NHS Mariners.

 While I was in college "learning how to be a teacher" I spent most of my time writing papers and tweeting; the later a habit I gained in high school.
 I was very early to twitter.
 April 26th, 2009 to be precise.
 We used it in high school as an IM substitute since everything else was blocked.
 Since I started tweeting as a junior in high school I made the difficult decision to kill my first twitter account in July.
 I am almost 28 years old and nowhere close to the man I was 5 years ago, forget 10.
 I had the foresight to delete it before I blew up.
 Josh Hader could've learned a thing or two from this teacher.

-So living in the town over I resented going to URI, I hated how it felt like extended-high school, that I felt like I was forced to go there because of convenience and in-state tuition.
+Living in the town over, I resented going to URI.
+I hated how it felt like extended-high school, that I felt like I was forced to go there because of convenience and in-state tuition.
 Granted a lot of this was my own fault, but at this point I was really bitter.
 I hated how URI sports were a fucking joke and how the culture of the school was dominated by hardo geek life kids from the tri-state area.
 It was safe to say I was a hater and in my hater ways I created the monster that is @URIprobs.

 What started with this tweet: